suborbital/docs/website/docs/compute/get-started.md

 ## Your first function

 Once inside the editor, you can edit, build, test, and deploy your functions all in one place.
-Give it a try with the function below!
+By default, the editor will load pre-populated with the greeting function below.
+We can use it to run the editor for the first time.

 ```javascript
 import { log } from ''@suborbital/runnable";